Trump uses daily coronavirus briefing to attack reporter

 "The door between politics and media sometimes revolves, but it is not appropriate to question one's former boss," she said.

 Spicer said that when he was press secretary, he didn't try to call "balls and strikes" by excluding reporters.
-Spicer said that he asked two legitimate questions on subjects that Americans were interested in and that he was discussing on his show.
+Spicer said he asked two legitimate questions on subjects that Americans were interested in and that he was discussing on his show.

 "It's not up to another correspondent like Kelly O'Donnell to determine what's appropriate," he said.